So you’ve built your man cave – Now what?

 If you don’t feel as comfortable drawing, you can always write out a favourite motto or poem – it’s your space, you can do literally whatever you want with it!

-5. Pallet Bar Counter
+5. Pallet Bar Shelving

 A really great way to build things on a budget is by using pallets.
 The wood is normally decent enough (although beware of splinters) and you should be able to find enough for most projects for free, or at least very very cheap!

-Using pallets and a few pieces of 2×4 timber, with your saw and combi drill you’ll be able to knock up a nice little custom pallet bar to fit whatever space you have just perfectly, then just get a sheet of plywood to make the top, or whatever other wood catches your eye!
+Using pallets and a few pieces of 2×4 timber, with your saw and combi drill you’ll be able to knock up a nice little custom pallet bar shelving to fit whatever space you have just perfectly, then just get a sheet of plywood to make the top, or whatever other wood catches your eye!

 6. Beer bottle cap countertop